MichaelTague/cs50-python/project/README.md

     1. The "Final Payment" will NEVER exceed the "Loan Payment".
     2. But, the "Final Paymnet" will be as close as possible to the "Loan Payment" amount.
-       For example, the "Loan Payment" will be reduced as much as possible to to yeild a "Final Payment" as close as possible to the "Loan Payment", but not in excess of it.
+       For example, the "Loan Payment" will be reduced as much as possible to yeild a "Final Payment" as close as possible to the "Loan Payment", but not in excess of it.
     3. In some cases, it may be necessary for the loan to end early by one or more months.
        This is always prefered over having the "Final Payment" exceed the "Loan Payment".

-This adjust is made for any calculated field: Principal, Interest, Term, or Payment.
+This adjustment is made for any calculated field: Principal, Interest, Term, or Payment.

-If a "Final Payment" will end early, it looks like this:
+If a "Final Payment" will end early, it is displayed like this:

      Final Payment:  $708.16 on payment #359 (1 short of full term)

-If all four fieds are supplied, only the "Final Payment" is determined.
+If all four fieds are supplied, only the "Final Payment" is determined, no adjustments to .
 If the "Final Payment" exceeds "Loan Payment", it is considered a balloon payment and will be presented like this:

       Final Payment:  $3,167.96 (a balloon payment which included $2,139.96 of remaining principal)